Compilation

 .

-- Introduction of port variables.
+will promote such parameters by linking it to newly introduced input in the parent routine. - Introduction of port variables.
 As discussed above, this step converts all ports so that they have sizes equal to a single-parameter expression of known name, while also introducing constraints to make sure that no information is lost in the process.

 Step 2: Recursive compilation of routines

-As already mentioned, the compilation process is recursive.
-While Bartiq processes any given routine, it maintains a parameter map for all the routine's children.
-This map gets populated whenever new piece of information is obtained, and then passed to the recursive call when each child is being compiled.
+maintains a parameter map for all of the routine's children.
+This map gets populated whenever a new piece of

-At the very beginning of the compilation, Bartiq evaluates the constraints introduced in preprocessing.
+evaluates the constraints introduced in preprocessing.
 If any

-of the constraints is violated, a BartiqCompiilationError
+of the constraints is violated, a BartiqCompilationError

 is raised.
 Constraints that are trivially satisfied